-The County categorizes its fair value measurements within the fair value hierarchy established by Governmental Accounting Standards Board Statement No. 72 Fair Value Measurement and Application (GASB 72).
+The County categorizes its fair value measurements within the fair value hierarchy established by Governmental Accounting Standards Board Statement No. 72, Fair Value Measurement and Application (GASB 72).
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets.
 Level 2 inputs are significant other observable inputs.
 Level 3 inputs are significant unobservable inputs.

-The net asset value (NAV) per share is the amount of net assets attributable to each share of capital stock outstanding at the close of the period.
-Investments measured at the NAV for fair value are not subject to level classification.
-The reported value of investments in PCOT, an external investment pool, is the same as the fair value of the pool shares.
+The net asset value (NAV) per share is the amount of net assets attributable to each share outstanding at the close of the period.
+Investments measured at NAV for fair value are not subject to level classification.
+The reported value of investments in PCOT is the same as the fair value of the pool shares.

-7. Interfund Fund Receivables/Payables
+7. Interfund Receivables/Payables

 Although self-balancing funds are maintained, most transactions flow through the General Fund.
 In order to obtain accountability for each fund, interfund receivable and payable accounts must be utilized.
-The following is a summary of the June 30, 2019 balances in interfund receivable and payable accounts:

-Due From Due To

-Fund C ther Funds C Other Funds

-General Fund \$ 121,027 \$ -

-Registry Equipment and Technology Fund - 115,897

-Sheriff Retired Employee Pension Fund - 5,130

-Total \$ 121,027 \$ 121,027
+The composition of interfund balances as of June 30, 2020 is as follows:

+Oue From her Funds O Due To ther Funds General Fund Sheriff Retired Employee Pension Fund Nonmajor Governmental Funds: \$ 74,730 - \$ - 6,315 Registry Equipment and Technology Fund 68,415 Total \$ 74,730 \$ 74,730